 The world breaks our hearts, and we become indifferent, and before long, we hear the words of King Solomon speak in our hearts that everything is meaningless.
 We question whether God cares for us and ponder whether life is worth living.
 We lose the wonder of it all as we suffer unbearable grief of unfulfilled expectations and tragic events that strike like an arrow aimed at our hearts.
 In despair, we bow our heads and contemplate, is there a God who loves us, and is there a reason to live?
 (We are all Broken, and That’s All Right)

-Life forces us to our knees with the weight of the world pressing on our shoulders.
+Life forces us to our knees with the world’s weight pressing on our shoulders.
 The wonder of it all loses its luster, and our breaking hearts question our existence and faith in God.
 When we lose faith, we seek answers outside the realm of God.
 That journey leads to cosmic forces playing with our lives and leaves us feeling separated from everything that exists and without hope.

-In Jobs’s book, he suffers staggering losses of family members and possessions.
+In Jobs’s book, he suffers staggering losses of his family members and possessions.
 Dialogue with his wife and friends seeks to find an answer for his suffering.
-Chapter thirty-eight starts a long discourse with God asking Job, where were you when I laid out the world’s foundations?
+Chapter thirty-eight starts a long discourse with God, asking Job, where were you when I laid out the world’s foundations?
 And with the numerous questions, Job realizes he doesn’t have the answers to his questions and never will.
 Job concluded that even though God would slay him, I still know that my Redeemer lives.

 Job did not let the unanswerable questions about the meaning of suffering and life destroy his hope and wonder about his life.
 In all of his pain and suffering, he still could be in wonder of the mystery and the opportunity to live life.
 Instead of becoming hopeless and angry because life didn’t turn out the way he expected, he learned to trust God, who holds everything together when our lives are falling apart.
 (Break Open and Blossom in Life)